- March 27, 2018

 "Shroud of the Avatar: Forsaken Virtues" is a fantasy RPG that offers a rich, immersive world with deep storylines and player choice.
 Players can explore a fully interactive environment, complete with quests, NPCs, and crafting systems.
 The game also features a unique multiplayer experience, allowing players to interact and form communities within the game world.

-- The game offers a rich and deep crafting system that allows players to create a wide variety of items and gear.
+- The game features a rich and deep crafting system that allows players to create a wide variety of items, including player-made gear and housing.

 - The community is one of the best aspects of the game, with many players willing to help newcomers and engage in social events.